 Step Three: Cook thoroughly, turning the wings every few moments to cook them evenly.
 Use a meat thermometer to check the internal temperature of the wings.
 For them to be considered fully cooked, they should be at 165 degrees.

-Expert Tip: We like to cook them at very high heat for a few minutes so the skin gets crispy.
-If you won't want to do that on the grill or smoker you can broil them.
+Tip: We like to cook them at a very high heat for a few minutes so the skin gets crispy.
+If you don't want to do that on the grill or smoker, you can broil them.

 Step Four: Have the honey and lemon pepper seasoning ready to add to the cooked wings.

-You can add more seasoning as needed.
+Tip: You can add more seasoning as needed to taste.
 Some people like it more, and some like it less.
 It's totally up to you.
-The same way you can make either hot honey lemon pepper chicken wings or just sweet lemon pepper wings with this one recipe.
+In the same way, you can make either hot honey lemon pepper chicken wings or just sweet lemon pepper wings with this one recipe.

 Variations